mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Sneaking is the ideal skill for anyone who wants to avoid trouble—or to create trouble for those not expecting it.
 Heroes proficient in Sneaking might be hunters (professional or casual), explorers, soldiers, thieves, or spies.

-**Skill Uses:** Blend into a crowd, cover your tracks, create an ambush, create and use camouflage, create distractions, escape from bonds, hide objects, hide yourself or others, move quietly, perform magic tricks, pick someone’s pocket, shadow someone, etc.
+yourself or others, move quietly, perform magic tricks, pick someone’s pocket, shadow someone, etc.

 ---

-##### Streetwise (Willpower)
+##### Summoning (Magic)

-The Streetwise skill is focused on urban environments, and it allows characters to understand the nature of a city, find what they need, and get where they need to go.
-Heroes proficient in Streetwise might have lived their entire life in a city, or they might be experienced in activities and professions commonly found in an urban environment.

-**Skill Uses:** Avoid the authorities, buy and sell illegal goods and services, call in favors, collect rumors, contact and hire criminals, fence stolen property, find food and drink, find goods and services, find local residents, find shelter, gamble, know current events, know local history, navigate a city, etc.

----
+This skill is used to summon spirits.
+See Summoning.

+Default: No

+Skill Group: Conjuring

+Specializations: By spirit type (Spirits of Earth, Spirits of Man, etc.)

 ##### Survival (Willpower)

 The Survival skill focuses on working, exploring, and providing for oneself in the outdoors and the wilderness.
 Heroes proficient in Survival feel at home in natural settings, whether from having lived their entire life in the wilds or from engaging in work connected with nature.

-**Skill Uses:** Avoid predators, build a fire and shelter, hunt, trap and fish for game, locate and use natural resources, cook over an open flame, find potable water, identify edible and medicinal plants, make simple tools, navigate the outdoors, predict the weather and tides, treat simple injuries, etc.
+water, identify edible and medicinal plants, make simple tools, navigate the outdoors, predict the weather and tides, treat simple injuries, etc.

----

-##### Tactics (Logic)

-The Tactics skill represents the ability to analyze, plan, and execute strategies in conflict situations.
-Heroes proficient in Tactics might be military officers, veteran mercenaries, or competitive strategists.

-**Skill Uses:** Devise battle plans, predict enemy maneuvers, analyze terrain, coordinate allies, lead troops effectively, exploit weaknesses, create diversions, manage logistics in combat, evaluate chain of command structures.

 ---